bitemyapp/teef/posts/2014-12-31-functional-education.md

 Doesn't explain higher kinded types too well.
 This can make things like `Either a` more mysterious than they need to be.
 I'm guessing the creator intended to explain things like this if they came up in the classroom.

+This is fast and it is difficult for many students.
+You'll want to fall back to materials with gentler introductions like Thompson's Craft of Functional Programming or get help from other people if you get stuck.

 ### Do I recommend it?

 Yes!
 This, along with the NICTA course is the way I teach programmers Haskell.
 It precedes the NICTA course for reasons explained later.